lay295/TwitchDownloader/TwitchDownloaderCLI/README.md

 Default true boolean flags must be assigned: `--default-true-flag=false`.
 Default false boolean flags should still be raised normally: `--default-false-flag`

 For Linux users, ensure both `fontconfig` and `libfontconfig1` are installed. `apt-get install fontconfig libfontconfig1` on Ubuntu.

+Some distros, like Linux Alpine, lack fonts for some languages (Arabic, Persian, Thai, etc.) If this is the case for you, install additional fonts families such as [Noto](https://fonts.google.com/noto/specimen/Noto+Sans) or check your distro's wiki page on fonts as it may have an install command for this specific scenario, such as the [Linux Alpine](https://wiki.alpinelinux.org/wiki/Fonts) font page.